-Only Friend: Jason is this for him in House of Hades (as Hazel is also his half-sister and his crush on Percy has complicated their friendship quite a bit.)
+Only Friend: Jason is this for him in The House of Hades (as Hazel is also his half-sister and his crush on Percy has complicated their friendship quite a bit.)
 Nico is Alice-1 and Jason acts as Bob-2.
-This is because he is Creepy Good and a Socially-Awkward Hero, and intentionally pushes people (including Jason) away due to his aforementioned crush on Percy.
+This is because he is Creepy Good and a Socially-Awkward Hero, and intentionally pushes people (including Jason) away.

 The Promise: At the end of the third book, Percy makes him promise to lead the rest of the Argo II to Epirus to retake the Doors of Death before falling into Tartarus with Annabeth.

 Rescue Romance: His crush on Percy started way back in The Titan's Curse when Percy saved him and Bianca from Dr. Thorn.